ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/document-extensions/timeseries/client-api/operations/patch.js.markdown

 * Execute the `PatchOperation` operation by calling `store.operations.send`

 * NOTE:
-    * The server treats timestamps passed in the patch request script as **UTC**, no conversion is applied.
+    * The server treats timestamps passed in the patch request script as **UTC**, no conversion is applied by the client to local time.
     * No exception is thrown if the specified document does not exist.

 ---